mjphaynes/php-resque/README.md

 * Support for priorities (queues).

 _This version is not a direct port of Github's Resque and therefore is not compatible with it, or their web interface._
-_A web interface for this version is currently in development, if you want to know more or help out then drop me a line._
+A Resque web interface built with Symfony 3.x for this version can be found [on GitHub](https://github.com/xelan/resque-webui-bundle/).

 ## Requirements ##